rodneyshupe/Cookbook/Recipes/Entrees-Seafood.rst

 Notes
 -----
-Use 1 1/2 lbs. of seafood.
+Use 1 1/2 pounds of seafood.
 This can be all shrimp, call clams, mix of clams, mussles and shimp.
 What ever is your fancy.

 .. raw:: pdf